Robert Klein

 Robert Klein (born February 8, 1942) is an American stand-up comedian, singer, and actor.
 He is known for his appearances on stage and screen.
-He has released four standup comedy specials: A Child of the 50s (1973), Mind Over Matter (1974), New Teeth (1975), and Let's Not Make Love (1990).
+He has released four standup comedy albums: A Child of the 50s (1973), Mind Over Matter (1974), New Teeth (1975), and Let's Not Make Love (1990).
 The first two albums received Grammy Award for Best Comedy Album nominations.
 Klein hosted Saturday Night Live in its first season in 1975 and again in 1978.
 Klein made his Broadway debut in the 1966 production of The Apple Tree opposite Alan Alda.
 He earned a Tony Award for Best Actor in a Musical nomination for his performance in Neil Simon's musical comedy They're Playing Our Song (1979).
+He also starred on his own show, Robert Klein Time, which aired on USA Network from 1986 to 1988.

 He is known for his film roles in The Owl and the Pussycat (1970), Mixed Nuts (1994), One Fine Day (1996), Primary Colors (1998), The Safety of Objects (2001), Two Weeks Notice (2002), How to Lose a Guy in 10 Days (2003), and Reign Over Me (2007).
-He is also known for his recurring television roles in Law & Order: SVU (2009-2012), The Good Wife (2013-2014), Madam Secretary (2014) and Will & Grace (2018-2019).
+He is also known for his recurring television roles in Law & Order: SVU (2009–2012), The Good Wife (2013–2014), Madam Secretary (2014) and Will & Grace (2018–2019).
 He has received two Primetime Emmy Award nominations for his specials, Child in his 50's (2001), and Unfair and Unbalanced (2010).
 He was profiled in the Starz documentary Robert Klein Still Can't Stop His Leg (2016).

 Early life

 Klein was born in the Bronx, the son of Frieda (née Moskowitz) and Benjamin Klein, and was raised in a "prototypical 1950s Bronx Jewish" environment, the grandson of Hungarian-Jewish immigrants who arrived in the USA early in the 20th century.
 He has an older sister, Rhoda.

 After graduating from DeWitt Clinton High School, Klein had planned to study medicine; however, he changed his mind during his studies at Alfred University, deciding to go into acting instead.

 While studying at the Yale Drama School, Klein learned about an opportunity to audition for The Second City.
 In a piece he wrote for the improvisational troupe's book, Klein recalled sitting in a room full of other hopefuls, including Fred Willard.
 Klein's audition consisted of an improvisation set with Willard about two guys in a nightclub, which was successful enough to get Klein and Willard hired by Second City.
-In the spring of 1965, Klein was chosen as a member of Second City.
+In the spring of 1965 Klein was chosen as a member of Second City.
 When he returned to New York City a year later, he was cast by Mike Nichols in the Broadway musical The Apple Tree.